 - How will you initiate your business?

-- Which is the equipment you are going to use?
+- Which equipment are you going to use?

 - How will you get more customers in your business?

-You’ll get your answer by reading this article.
-We have come up with complete information on how to start a janitorial business from scratch.
+In this article, you’ll get the answer as we have highlighted the essential steps on how to start a janitorial business from scratch.

 Janitorial or housekeeping is one type of residential maid service and is not involved in cleaning commercial properties.
 On the other hand, commercial cleaning provides janitorial services to business or service contractors in various industries.